Conus spurius: Distribution

 This marine species occurs from East Florida to Venezuela; also off the West Indies.

 Description

 The maximum recorded shell length is 80 mm.

 The shell is white, with revolving series of spots and irregular or cloud-like markings of orange, chestnut or chocolate, often forming interrupted bands.
 The base of the shell is grooved.
 The spire shows a single broad sulcus.

+Larval stage

+Conus spurius larvae hatch from egg capsules, swim for a couple of hours at most, then settle to the bottom as young adults.

+Aided by currents, it is at this larval stage when range extension of the species is achieved.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 64 m.